 2. Choose what to keep.

-In this article, Anuschka from Into Mind says, “When you are decluttering your house, you are actively shaping your life by creating a space that makes you feel happy and relaxed, that energizes you for all the things you want to do.
+Anuschka Rees says, “When you are decluttering your house, you are actively shaping your life by creating a space that makes you feel happy and relaxed, that energizes you for all the things you want to do.
 By putting the focus on what things you want to keep instead of throw away, you are diverting your attention to the positive aspect of decluttering, which makes the whole thing a lot easier and more effective.”

 3. Use mindfulness.